Quantum Listenings -- Amateur Sonification of Vacuum and other Noises: Basics of Sonification

 How would the time scales due to the lifetimes of atomic levels translate into this acoustic picture?
 We may represent a decaying state as a pure tone with a slowly decreasing intensity.
 After exciting the atom with a laser pulse to the Rydberg level 10p$_{3/2}$, say, a deep vibration (the lowest C$\sharp_1$ key, $34.7\,{\rm Hz}$, in Fig.\:\ref{fig:hydrogen-piano}) would signal the occupation of this state.
 Its radiative decay is, however, very long compared to the electronic oscillation period (binding frequency $32.9\,{\rm THz}$ measured relative to the ionization potential) \cite{NIST_database}.
 The fastest decay channel is to the 1s state with an Einstein coefficient $A = 4.21{\rm E}06/{\rm s}$, and in the ``keyboard representation'', its actual decay time would be more than two days (!).
 Even the Lyman-$\alpha$ line (2p $\to$ 1s, 122\,nm) which has a much shorter lifetime ($A = 6.265{\rm E}08/{\rm s}$) would have 2p ``vibrate'' for more than an hour.

 An interesting question is whether the ear is able to perceive phase relations between harmonics.
-For quantum states, this is equivalent to telling apart a coherent superposition from a statistical mixture.
-In any case, to provide an actual ensemble, one would have to resort to ergodicity and perform a statistical analysis over some time window.
+For quantum states, this is equivalent to telling apart a coherent superposition from a statistical mixture. \ch{Conversely, stereo audio signals can be used to bring coherences to sound, thanks to binaural hearing \cite{Christie24}.} In any case, to provide an actual ensemble, one would have to resort to ergodicity and perform a statistical analysis over some time window.
 We come back to the corresponding autocorrelation functions in Sec.\:\ref{s:noise-basics}.